-Description: HC-CTL-2 board safety processor B is offline.
+Description: HC-CTL board safety processor B is offline.

-- 1. Power to the HC-CTL-2 board may not be connected.
-Check the CAN bus connection between the HC-CTL-2 board and the HC-CHP CAN hub and board. - 2.
-If the SPB indicator is not lighted, reboot the processor by cycling power to the controller or by removing the CAN bus connection to the HC-CTL-2 board for a few seconds. - 3.
+- 1. Power to the HC-CTL board may not be connected.
+Check the CAN bus connection between the HC-CTL board and the HC-CHP CAN hub and board. - 2.
+Make sure jumper JP4 on the HC-CTL board is not shorted. - 3.
+If the SPB indicator is not lighted, reboot the processor by cycling power to the controller or by removing the CAN bus connection to the HC-CTL board for a few seconds. - 4.
 If fault occurs while updating software, refer to update instructions and repeat process.